MPAS-Dev/compass/docs/users_guide/ocean/configurations/baroclinic_channel.rst

 default
 -------

-:py:mod:`compass.ocean.tests.baroclinic_channel.default` is the default version of the baroclinic eddies test case for a short (15 min) test run and validation of prognostic variables for regression testing.
+``ocean/baroclinic_channel/10km/default`` is the default version of the baroclinic eddies test case for a short (15 min) test run and validation of prognostic variables for regression testing.
 Currently, only 10-km horizontal resolution is supported.

 decomp_test
 -----------

-:py:mod:`compass.ocean.tests.baroclinic_channel.decomp_test` runs a short (15
-min) integration of the model forward in time on 4 (``4proc`` step) and then on 8 processors (``8proc`` step) to make sure the resulting prognostic variables are bit-for-bit identical between the two runs.
+``ocean/baroclinic_channel/10km/decomp_test`` runs a short (15 min) integration of the model forward in time on 4 (``4proc`` step) and then on 8 processors (``8proc`` step) to make sure the resulting prognostic variables are bit-for-bit identical between the two runs.
 Currently, only 10-km horizontal resolution is supported.

 thread_test
 -----------

-:py:mod:`compass.ocean.tests.baroclinic_channel.thread_test` runs a short (15
-min) integration of the model forward in time on 1 threads per processor (``1thread`` step) and then on 2 threads (``2thread`` step) to make sure the resulting prognostic variables are bit-for-bit identical between the two runs.
+``ocean/baroclinic_channel/10km/thread_test`` runs a short (15 min) integration of the model forward in time on 1 threads per processor (``1thread`` step) and then on 2 threads (``2thread`` step) to make sure the resulting prognostic variables are bit-for-bit identical between the two runs.
 Currently, only 10-km horizontal resolution is supported.

 restart_test
 ------------

-:py:mod:`compass.ocean.tests.baroclinic_channel.restart_test` runs a short (10
+``ocean/baroclinic_channel/10km/restart_test`` runs a short (10 min)
-min) integration of the model forward in time (``full_run`` step), saving a restart file every 5 minutes.
+integration of the model forward in time (``full_run`` step), saving a restart file every 5 minutes.
 Then, a second run (``restart_run`` step) is performed from the restart file 5 minutes into the simulation and prognostic variables are compared between the "full" and "restart" runs at minute 10 to make sure they are bit-for-bit identical.
 Currently, only 10-km horizontal resolution is supported.

 rpe_test
 --------

+``ocean/baroclinic_channel/1km/rpe_test``,
+``ocean/baroclinic_channel/4km/rpe_test``, and
-:py:mod:`compass.ocean.tests.baroclinic_channel.rpe_test` performs longer (20
+``ocean/baroclinic_channel/10km/rpe_test`` perform longer (20 day) integration
-day) integration of the model forward in time at 5 different values of the viscosity (with steps named ``rpe_test_1_nu_1``, ``rpe_test_2_nu_5``, etc.).
-This test supports all 3 horizontal resolutions (1, 4 and 10 km).
-Results of this test have been used to show that MPAS-Ocean has lower spurious dissipation of reference potential energy (RPE) than POP, MOM and MITgcm models (`Petersen et al. 2015 <https://doi.org/10.1016/j.ocemod.2014.12.004>`_).
+of the model forward in time at 5 different values of the viscosity (with steps named ``rpe_test_1_nu_1``, ``rpe_test_2_nu_5``, etc.) at any of the 3 supported horizontal resolutions (1, 4 and 10 km).
+Results of these tests have been used to show that MPAS-Ocean has lower spurious dissipation of reference potential energy (RPE) than POP, MOM and MITgcm models (`Petersen et al. 2015 <https://doi.org/10.1016/j.ocemod.2014.12.004>`_).